What is Fourth-Party Risk vs. Third-Party Risk?

 What is fourth-party risk?

 For example, if a vendor ceases operations because of a security incident affecting one of their critical vendors – your business is also impacted.
-Likewise, if a fourth-party vendor is part of a connected digital supply chain and has access to your sensitive data, any incident could compromise that data and expose you to regulatory, operational, and reputational risk.
+If that cyber incident involves a data breach and that fourth-party vendor has access to your organization’s sensitive data, then you risk being compromised.
+You might also, inadvertently, be violating data protection regulations such as GDPR.
+HIPAA, and PCI security standards.

 What is third-party risk?